2. Material Accounting Policies

 Export Benefits

-Income from export incentives such as Remission of Duties and Taxes on Export Products (RoDTEP) are recognised when there is reasonable assurance that the grant will be received and all attached conditions will be complied with.
-Export Benefits are recognised on export of products and services on availment of any such benefits, as applicable.
+Export incentives such as Remission of Duties and Taxes on Export Products (RoDTEP) are recognised when there is reasonable assurance that the grant will be received and all attached conditions will be complied with.
+Export Benefits are accounted for in the year export of products and services based on eligibility and where there is no uncertainly in receiving the same.

 Refund liabilities